 - Money matters – Exceptionally good value for money.
 They didn’t set out to offer a cheap price funeral, they just worked out what they felt was a fair price and they are very comfortable with the prices set.
 The cost of hiring bearers is not included in their fee as the majority of families are pleased to do this part themselves with help and guidance from Jo and Tom, but they do have four strong local men who will help out if needed.

 - Parking – Plenty of space for parking at Underhill Farm,

 Jo is a one off, a tiny dynamo of energy who had an idea and has just got on with it.
-She treats everyone as she would want to be treated, and with practical support from Tom and Lorna, and with an eight year old grandson already interested in helping out at the burial ground, she seems to have started a quiet revolution in the world of funerals.
+She treats everyone as she would want to be treated, and with practical support from Tom and Lorna, and with Jamie, her elder grandson already helping out at the burial ground, she seems to have started a quiet revolution in the world of funerals.